mikkoha/task-cache/README.md

 Refer to the earlier blog post (https://tech.mikkohaapanen.com/net-c-cache-class-for-caching-task-objects/) to read more about this.

 The blog post may be quite old now, but is mostly still relevant.
-The primary things that have changed are:
+The primary things which have changed are:
  * TaskCache USED to use [System.Runtime.Caching.MemoryCache](https://www.nuget.org/packages/System.Runtime.Caching) internally, but now uses [Microsoft.Extensions.Caching.Memory](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Memory) instead.
  * TaskCache is now just a thin wrapper around a MemoryCache instance and calls the `GetOrCreateTask` extension method.